open-cluster-management-io/open-cluster-management-io.github.io/content/architecture.md

 _application lifecycle_ defines the processes that are used to manage application resources on your managed clusters.
 A multi-cluster application uses a Kubernetes specification, but with additional automation of the deployment and lifecycle management of resources to individual clusters.
 A multi-cluster application allows you to deploy resources on multiple clusters, while maintaining easy-to-reconcile service routes, as well as full control of Kubernetes resource updates for all aspects of the application.
+The application model and deployment capabilities are designed to unify and simplify the deployment experience for creating and managing your application across all your managed clusters.
+These are the components to help manage the application:
+- Channel - Resource representing a source repository.
+Github repository, Helm chart repository, Objectstore with YAML or namespace containing Kubernetes resource templates (deployables)
+- Subscription - Subscribes a repository and delivers kubernetes resources.
+- Placement Rule - Referenced by subscriptions, and supplies the target managed clusters that must subscribe to a channel.
+- HelmRelease - Resource representing a Helm chart deployment.

 ## Governance and risk